Flour beetle infestation

 The Confused flour beetle (Tribolium Confusum) and the Rust Red flour beetle (Tribolium Castaneum) are very similar in the places they inhabit, as well as they way they look.

 The Confused and the Rust Red flour beetles are not any dangerous to humans and pets.
 The flour beetles do not bite or spread diseases, neither do they damage the furniture and the household in any way.
+When it comes to commercial and industrial flour storage or flour mills, this pest can cause a significant loss of produce and business.

 The flour beetles can be spotted typically infesting cereals and flours.
 The larvae and the adult forms of both beetles use broken kernel and grain dust as their food source.
 However, the beetles are not interested in the whole grain kernels that do not have any cracks or damages.